nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-reference-architectures/distributed-architecture-with-kafka.md

 toc: true
 tree_item_index: 300
 ---

 ## Architecture description

-Compared to the the [Compact Architecture with Kafka]({{page page='compact-architecture-with-redis'}}), this architecture includes a Kafka cluster and a Zookeeper cluster so that SPOF no longer exists, and consequently provides a full high availability and fault tolerant Nuxeo architecture.
+Compared to the [Compact Architecture with Kafka]({{page page='compact-architecture-with-redis'}}), this architecture includes a Kafka cluster and a Zookeeper cluster so that SPOF (single point of failure) no longer exists, and consequently provides a full high availability and fault tolerant Nuxeo architecture.

 In this architecture:
-1. A load balancer with sticky sessions is used.
+- A load balancer with sticky sessions is used.
-1. A total of two machines are prepared for the application cluster.
+- A total of two machines are prepared for the application cluster.
 Each machine holds a Nuxeo server node and a reverse proxy.
 More machines can be added later for scalability purpose.
-1. An Elasticsearch cluster with at least 3 nodes
+- An Elasticsearch cluster with at least 3 nodes
-1. A database cluster with at least 2 nodes
+- A database cluster with at least 2 nodes
-1. A **Kafka cluster**, with at least 2 nodes, as the default implementation for Nuxeo Stream
+- A **Kafka cluster**, with at least 2 nodes, as the default implementation for Nuxeo Stream
-1. A **Zookeeper cluster**, with at least 3 nodes, to orchestrate the Kafka cluster nodes, Kafka topics, partitions etc.
+- A **Zookeeper cluster**, with at least 3 nodes, to orchestrate the Kafka cluster nodes, Kafka topics, partitions etc.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Reference Architectures/2-simple-architecture-with-kafka.png